Skip to Content (Press Enter)

 Being committed is taking action.
 Being committed is a willingness to learn, grow and evolve as an arts organization, embracing myriad points of view that reflect the inherent diversity in every community.
 One of our first action steps was the formation of a Geffen Playhouse Diversity, Equity and Inclusion Committee in October 2020, made up of Geffen artists, staff and Board members.
 The Committee meets on a regular basis and provides input and insight for all facets of the theater, ranging from the art produced on our stages to individual employee programs.

-Jessica Brusilow Rollins (Staff), Gil Cates, Jr. (Staff), Merle Dandridge, Co-Chair (Artist/Board), Ross Jackson (Staff), Tiffany Mayberry (Board), Patricia McGregor, Co-Chair (Artist), Alex Norkus (Staff), Holly Rice (Board), Dawn Robinson-Patrick (Staff), Matt Shakman (Staff), Cela Sutton (Advisory Board)
+Berenice Campos (Staff), Gil Cates, Jr. (Staff), Merle Dandridge (Artist/Board), Clay Dzygun (Staff), Ross Jackson (Artist), Tiffany Mayberry Co-Chair (Board), Alex Norkus (Staff), Jeni Pearsons Co-Chair (Staff), Holly Rice (Board), Matt Shakman (Staff), Cela Sutton (Advisory Board), Eugene Young (Artist)

 OCTOBER 11, 2021 — Today, we honor and celebrate Indigenous Peoples' Day while reflecting upon our own role in a complicated and often devastating history of oppression enacted upon diverse populations of Native people in Los Angeles and beyond.
 Geffen Playhouse acknowledges and is grateful for the sacred Indigenous lands belonging to the Kizh, Tongva and Chumash Nations upon which our playhouse sits.
 As an institution of art and culture, we are working towards being a space where Native voices can be uplifted, amplified, and heard.